 Choose that timestamp and then click on Restore to get back to that point where it worked well.

-Folks that didnât backup will have to use factory reset to help solve the issue which may lead to loss of present data if not properly backed up.
+Folks that didn’t backup will have to use factory reset to help solve the issue, which may lead to loss of present data if not properly backed up.

 Using The Disk Permissions Repair Option

-If youâre having issues trying to install an app or your Mac is having issues with the booting process, then this option could help solve the issues.
+If you’re having issues trying to install an app or your Mac is having issues with the booting process, then this option could help solve the issues.

 Boot your Mac into safe mode and follow the steps below to help resolve the issues above.

-Apple ensured that all files are secured by disk permissions.
-This helps reduce the chances of your files being tampered with or spied on.Â
+Apple ensured that disk permissions secured all files.
+This helps reduce the chances of your files being tampered with or spied on.

-This is a very good security function but it also has a little drawback.Â
+This is a very good security function, but it also has a few drawbacks.

-Malware, continuous installing, and uninstalling can cause the disk permissions function to develop issues and it usually stops users from installing other apps by crashing or hanging when they try.
+Malware, continuous installing, and uninstalling can cause the disk permissions function to develop issues, and it usually stops users from installing other apps by crashing or hanging when they try.

-How To Use The OptionÂ
+How To Use The Option

-To solve this issue, Macâs safe mode must be enabled.
+To solve this issue, Mac’s safe mode must be enabled.
 This allows you the time to fix the disk permissions without interference.

 Navigate to Applications > Utility > Disk Utility.